smithjilks/supermq/http/README.md

 # HTTP Adapter

-The HTTP Adapter exposes HTTP endpoints for publishing messages into SuperMQ channels.
+The HTTP Adapter exposes HTTP endpoints for publishing messages and WebSocket capabilities for publishing and subscribing to messages from SuperMQ channels.
 It authenticates clients via tokens or Basic auth, resolves domains/channels over gRPC, and forwards payloads to the message broker.

 For more on SuperMQ, see the [official documentation][doc].